Stormiebox/Apocraft/README.md

   - A: As players hone their Lumberjack skills, they can more efficiently identify and extract valuable resources from these unique trees.
 The higher the skill level, the better the chances of harvesting special lumber from the "Heartwood Trees".

 ## Changelog
+### Version 1.4.0
+- **Added:** Enhanced Forage system, introducing dynamic foraging hotspots where players can find a more diverse range of items based on their foraging skill.
+In these zones, foraging yields are doubled.
+- **Integrated:** "Target Square: On Load Commands" API mod to support the Enhanced Forage system.

 ### Version 1.3.0
 - **Added:** Integration of the "Lumberjack" skill with specialized trees like "Heartwood Trees".
 - **Enhanced:** Lumberjack skill mechanics to align with the introduction of unique trees and advanced logging capabilities.